Stafford Road F.C.

-Stafford Road F.C. was an English association football club founded in 1874, which now defunct.
+Stafford Road F.C. was an English association football club founded in 1874, which is now defunct.
 The club was connected to the Stafford Road railway works in Wolverhampton, then-Staffordshire.

 History

 The club was founded by the works manager Charles Crump and was noted as the strongest team in Wolverhampton until the formation of Wolverhampton Wanderers in 1877.
 In its earliest matches, the club was sometimes referred to as Stafford Road Works.

 The club gave its foundation date as 1874, originally as a bandy club, although it does not seem to have played any matches against any other side until after it became a founder member of the Birmingham Football Association, the first match being against the Wednesbury Old Athletic.
 The playing make-up of the club was primarily railway officials from the Great Western Railway works based at the Stafford Road depot, which by 1878 meant it had a pool of 75 players from which to choose.